Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Captain Valnir does not accept a Missive quest item, the only conversation options available with him are about his quest to go meddle with a dragon priest.
 * When fighting Mikael to leave carmilla alone the quest does not move to the next step, it instead acts like nothing happened.
 I fought him over and over hoping it would complete that step and it never did.
 * Issue with Paarthurnax quest line (When talking to Paarthurnax during the "Paarthurnax" quest line, both "The Blades say you deserve to die" and "You speak wisely, yet how can I be sure you won't return to your old ways?" dialogue trees lead to Paarthurnax stating that Alduin has been defeated.)
-* Stuck NPC - Greenwall - Stormcloak NPC gets stuck in a door if he can't be killed then the fort won't be cleared, preventing the quest from advancing.
+* Stuck NPC Fort Greenwall - Stormcloak NPC gets stuck in a door if he can't be killed then the fort won't be cleared, preventing the quest from advancing.
 * The carriage during Compelling Tribute quest vanishes upon immediate completion
 * Failing to Garrison outside of Fort Sungard causes Unfinishable Questline
 * Talking to Ulfric Incorrect Travel Marker to Fort Kastav

----
+***

 # Immersion issues